akalenuk/fakelisp/README.md

 P. S. For another example of Python syntax misuse check ArrPL: https://github.com/akalenuk/arrpl It's an array processing library inspired by APL.

 P. S. S. Yes. it's in Python 2.
 I wrote it about a decade ago and never bothered to redo it in Python 3.
-They took my `reduce` away from the core, packed it into a library, and this broke the compatibility.
+I can live with bracketed `print`s but they took `reduce` away from the core, packed it into a library, and this broke the compatibility.
 And the pureness of the implementation :-(